keeperdao/kips/KIP-15/KIP-15.md

 | UX designer |   --    | 500 |

-#### KIP15b8 USDC Needs: 500,000
+#### USDC Needs: 500,000

-Over the Budget periods, the Labs team will need to spend USDC on recruiting fees, contractors who do not take ROOK, conferences, advertisements, and there are also expenses paid by Labs members that need to be reimbursed.
-All spending from this allocation will be documented and reviewed at the end of the Budget period.
+Over the budget period, we forsee the need to spend USDC on placement fees, contractors and vendors who do not take ROOK, conferences, and advertisements.

 | Description  | Total (USDC) |
 | ----------- | ----- |